Honesty, Mental Health Support, Etc.: How To Address Cheating In Your Relationship

 If you and your partner decide to stay together, your relationship will never go back to being the way it once was.
 But that’s okay, and many relationships that continue after infidelity become stronger than they were before the transgression.
 According to marital therapist Andrew Marshall, infidelity allows couples to closely examine all aspects of their relationship honestly, which can act as a sort of “spring cleaning” for the couple.

-Forgiveness enables growth
+Remember that forgiveness enables growth

 Though it can be difficult to forgive yourself after you’ve cheated, it can significantly impact your potential for growth.
 A 2014 study on couples who continued their relationships after infidelity found that forgiveness was the strongest predictor of posttraumatic growth.

-Getting professional help
+Getting professional help with forgiveness after infidelity

 If you’re having a hard time forgiving yourself, or if you’re experiencing lasting trauma from infidelity, you may want to try cognitive behavioral therapy (CBT).
 CBT is a type of talk therapy that works by helping you recognize and change unhealthy automatic thoughts, which in turn can reduce the occurrence of emotional distress and unhelpful behaviors.

-If you and your partner have decided to stay together after infidelity, you should seriously consider attending couple’s therapy.
+If you and your partner have decided to stay together after infidelity, you should seriously consider attending couples therapy.
 A 2022 study from Frontiers in Psychology found that online couples therapy can effectively improve relationship satisfaction and mental health.
 Additionally, a 2021 study on the perception of online couples therapy determined that some couples find it easier to open up to a therapist when not physically in the same room as them.

 Online platforms like Regain offer both individual and couples counseling services, so you can make the choice that’s best for you.
 Either way, most people are matched with a licensed therapist within 48 hours.